 The Cronii mountains were more than one and this explains how more than one are also the San Calogero mountains.
-Another mountain with the name of San Calogero is found, in fact, near Termini Imerese (precisely between the municipalities of di Termini Imerese, Caccamo and Sciara).
+In fact, another mountain with the name of San Calogero is located near Termini Imerese (precisely between the municipalities of Termini Imerese, Caccamo and Sciara).

-According to what has been said, the ancient Agrigento belief according to which the saints who respond to the name of Calogero were even four, all brothers who lived as hermits and who eventually became the patrons of the towns of Agrigento, Sciacca, Licata and Naro.
+According to what has been said, the ancient Agrigento belief according to which the saints who respond to the name of Calogero were even four, all brothers who lived as hermits and who eventually became the patrons of the towns of Agrigento, Sciacca, Licata and Naro, would be true..

 ".. and even today it is an exhilarating spectacle that of such pilgrims, who have gone with the best religious intentions, and who return too happy, if not drunk ...".

-As you can see, only Mount Kronio di Sciacca has been included, other places could be inserted according to the information given in Ignazio Caloggero's file.
+As you can see, only Mount Kronio di Sciacca has been included, other places could be inserted based on the information given in Ignazio Caloggero's file.

-In relation to the Castle of Kronio, on the slopes of Monte Pellegrino indicated in the LIM register, I have not yet managed to find either the castle or elements that put it in correlation with the myth of Cronos (note by Ignazio Caloggero)
+In relation to the Castle of Kronio, on the slopes of Monte Pellegrino indicated in the LIM register, I have not yet managed to find neither the castle nor elements that put it in correlation with the myth of Cronos (note by Ignazio Caloggero)

 Ancient city of Asia Minor (Turkey) near the Bosphorus.